blarney-lang/blarney/README.md

 ## Example 11: Tiny 8-bit CPU

-As a way of briging together a number of the ideas introduced above, let's define a very simple, non-pipelined 8-bit CPU with the following ISA.
+As a way of briging together a number of the ideas introduced above, let's define a very simple, 8-bit CPU with the following ISA.

   Opcode     | Meaning
   ---------- | ---------